open-telemetry/opentelemetry-specification/specification/trace/api.md

 | `get_account/{accountId}` | Also good (using the "HTTP route") |

 The `Span`'s start and end timestamps reflect the elapsed real time of the operation.

+For example, if a span represents a request-response cycle (e.g. HTTP or an RPC), the span should have a start time that corresponds to the start time of the first sub-operation, and an end time of when the final sub-operation is complete.
+This includes:

+- receiving the data from the request
+- parsing of the data (e.g. from a binary or json format)
+- any middleware or additional processing logic
+- business logic
+- construction of the response
+- sending of the response

+Child spans (or in some cases events) may be created to represent sub-operations which require more detailed observability.
+Child spans should measure the timing of the respective sub-operation, and may add additional attributes.

 A `Span`'s start time SHOULD be set to the current time on [span creation](#span-creation).
 After the `Span` is created, it SHOULD be possible to change the its name, set its `Attribute`s, and add `Link`s and `Event`s.
 These MUST NOT be changed after the `Span`'s end time has been set.